-What is Probate?
+What does Probate mean?
 When a person dies, the decedent’s property passes to their heirs or to beneficiaries of a will.
 Creditors will also collect on any outstanding debts.
 If no will exists, the decedent’s estate is still distributed but will go to heirs under California probate laws.
 The personal representative will be based on a priority list under California law.
 There are certain types of assets that do not go through probate.
 These include life insurance policies with a designated beneficiary and bank accounts with a payable-on-death beneficiary.
 Additional exemptions include real estate held jointly with the right of survivorship, retirement accounts with a named beneficiary and assets held in trust.

 Absent an estate plan, most families feel extremely dissatisfied when they discover the manner in which the state of California disposes of assets.
 For instance, if you die with no will or other estate plans (intestate) with…